-Apex Merchant Group (apexmg.net) is a merchant account provider based in Plano, TX, and the company looks to have been established in 2008 or 2009.
+Apex Merchant Group (apexmg.net) is a merchant account provider based in Plano, Texas, and the company looks to have been established in 2008 or 2009.
 Apex appears to specialize in serving small to mid-sized businesses and offers several different services including credit card processing, debit card processing, gift & loyalty card programs, electronic check processing, Electronic Benefits Transfer (EBT), merchant cash advances, and processing equipment.

 Apex Merchant Group is a reseller of First American Payment Systems contracts, making it a member of the First American ISO network that appears to consist of the following companies: Appstar Financial, Eliot Management Group, Trans Tech Merchant Group, Summit Merchant Solutions, and Certified Payment Processing.
-Apex Merchant Group is an ISO/MSP of Fifth Third Bank, Cincinnati, OH.
-The company’s corporate headquarters is located at 6652 Pinecrest Dr., Suite #400, Plano, TX 75024.
+Apex Merchant Group is an ISO/MSP of Fifth Third Bank, Cincinnati, Ohio.
+The company’s corporate headquarters is located at 6652 Pinecrest Dr., Suite #400, Plano, Texas 75024.

 Apex Merchant Group Sales & Marketing Tactics | D